 - The educational opportunities are better in your proposed new home.

 - You will be able to find a better job to support the children.

 As you can see, it is not enough that you have a great new job waiting for you.
-The court wants to know that taking the children to this new place will be better than remaining with their familiar home, school, friends and neighborhood.
+New Jersey courts want to know that taking the children to this new place will be better than remaining with their familiar home, school, friends and neighborhood.